 PSAB amended the introduction to Public Sector Accounting Standards to clarify the applicability of the CPA PSA Handbook for various public sector entities.
-In the case of a government component, for example a provincial Ministry, that prepares standalone statements, would be directed to use PSAB effective on or after January 1, 2017.
+A government component, for example a provincial Ministry, that prepares standalone statements, would be directed to use PSAB effective on or after January 1, 2017.